ejgallego/coq-lsp/etc/doc/USER_MANUAL.md

 ### Goal display

 By default, `coq-lsp` will follow cursor and show goals at cursor position.
 This can be tweaked in options.

+The `coq-lsp.sentenceNext` and `coq-lsp.sentenceBack` commands will
-There are commands to move one Coq sentence forward / backwards.
+try to move the cursor one Coq sentence forward / backwards.
+These commands are bound by default to `Alt + P` / `Alt + N` (`Cmd` on MacOS).

 ### Incremental proof edition